antrea-io/antrea/docs/feature-gates.md

 #### Requirements for this Feature

 Since Antrea Agent is running on an unmanaged VM/BM when this feature is enabled, features designed for K8s Pods are disabled.
-As of now, this feature requires that `AntreaProxy` and `NetworkPolicyStats` are also enabled.
+As of now, this feature requires that `AntreaPolicy` and `NetworkPolicyStats` are also enabled.

 OVS is required to be installed on the virtual machine or the bare-metal server before running Antrea Agent, and the OVS version must be >= 2.13.0.